ettoreciarcia/personal-website-hugo/content/publication/22-kubestronaut/index.md

 Cost for All Certifications After Applying the Coupon: **1196$**

-Want to save money?
-The way to go is bundles + coupons!
+The best way to save money is by using bundles and coupons!

 ## 9 Conclusions